tyhus14/js-new-constructor-hw/README.md

 var jay    = new family ('Jay');
 var kate   = new family ('Kate');

-// For a family member to move type name.moves()
+// For a family member to move type firstName.moves()

 ### Second Constructor